CartoonistDev/ProcessRUS_Challenge/README.md

 ### Installation
 Clone this repository to your local machine.
-Open the project in your preferred IDE or text editor by clicking the ProcessR_Challenge.sln file.
+Open the project in your preferred IDE or text editor by clicking the ProcessR_Challenge.sln file in the root folder.

 ## Database Setup